algorandfoundation/docs/docs/get-started/algokit.md

 ![AlgoKit Dappflow](/docs/imgs/dappflow4.png){: style="width:700px" align=center }
 </center>

-Click on the Execute button and a popup will be displayed allowing you to enter the parameter that we defined in the `HelloWorldApp` smart contract.
+Click on the Execute button and a popup will be displayed allowing you to enter the parameter that is defined in the `HelloWorldApp` smart contract.

 <center>
 ![AlgoKit Dappflow](/docs/imgs/dappflow5.png){: style="width:700px" align=center }